 Model conversion.

-To try the usability of the proposed technique in the construction of a virtual gallery of ancient artifacts, we have digitized some ancient Roman coins.
+To test the usability of the proposed technique in the construction of a virtual gallery of ancient artifacts, we have digitised some ancient Roman coins.

-Figure 12 shows the steps of the data processing pipeline, used to obtain a complete 3D model of the Roman sestertius of Agrippina Senior, who was born in 15 B.C. and died in exile in A.D.
-33. This commemorative coin, bearing her name and portrait was struck by her son, the emperor Caligula (A.D.
+Figure 12 shows the data-processing pipeline steps used to obtain a complete 3D model of a Roman sestertius of Agrippina Senior, who was born in 15 B.C. and died in exile in A.D.
+33. This commemorative coin, bearing her name and portrait, was struck by her son, the Emperor Caligula (A.D.
 37 – 41).